bennettl/Tapiture-Safari-Firefox-Extensions/readme.md

 ![Menu](http://i.imgur.com/qmpizvs.png)

-2) An overlay will appear, select the image you want to tab
+2) An overlay will appear, select the image you want to Tap

 ![Overlay](http://i.imgur.com/O7SaxlU.png)

-3) An
+3) A popup form will appear, enter the necesssary information and click "Tap"

 ![Popup](http://i.imgur.com/4TrSvKd.png)